100 Notable alumni of

 -

-Lee Ju-yeol is a South Korean economist and technocrat served as the 25th Governor of the Bank of Korea, the South Korean central bank, from 2014 to 2022.
+Lee Ju-yeol is a South Korean economist and technocrat who served as the 25th governor of the Bank of Korea, the South Korean central bank, from 2014 to 2022.
 He was re-nominated for the governorship by President Moon Jae-in and the nomination was confirmed by the National Assembly, thus renewing his governorship to March 2022 and becoming the first central bank Governor to be appointed for a second term throughout the history of the nation.
 He also serves as the Alternate Governor representing South Korea on the IMF Board.

 -